Mehedi Haque

 Mehedi Haque (মেহেদী হক; born 1984) is Bangladeshi cartoonist, comic book artist, and editor who is known for his contributions to the Bangladeshi cartoon and comic industry, notably as the founder of Dhaka Comics, the executive editor of the satirical magazine Unmad, and senior cartoonist at the daily New Age.
 He has been engaged in the cartoon and comic book industry of Bangladesh since 1997.

 Early life

 Haque was born in Dhaka in 1984.
-He completed his undergraduate degree in Urban and Regional Planning at Jahangirnagar University, followed by a master’s degree at Bangladesh University of Engineering and Technology (BUET).
+He completed his undergraduate degree in Urban and Regional Planning at Jahangirnagar University, followed by a master's degree at Bangladesh University of Engineering and Technology (BUET).
+In 2023, Haque received a merit-based scholarship from the California College of the Arts for their post-graduate program on 'Comics'.

 Career

 At age 13, Mehedi began drawing cartoons professionally.

 Unmad

 He joined the team at the satirical magazine Unmad in 1998 and currently serves as its executive editor.